Server root certificate selection policy (informative)

 - The procedure for requesting a root certificate for inclusion in the list requires a test website be provided which uses that certificate.

-- The Mozilla list of approved root certificates is published on their website at www.mozilla.org/projects/security/certs/.
-Each certificate marked as approved for web server authentication is automatically an optional root certificate as specified in D-Book 7 Part B section B.5.10.3.
+- The Mozilla list of approved root certificates is published on their website at https://wiki.mozilla.org/CA:IncludedCAs/.
+Each certificate marked as approved for web server authentication is automatically an optional root certificate as specified in D-Book 8 section K.3.1.3.

 - The DTG will rely upon the Mozilla list for verifying the trustworthiness of Certificate Authorities.